-house was invisible.
-By a continual discharge of guns, which were answered by the firing of cannon at the light-house, our captain was able safely to steer his ship into the harbor.
-In the post office we found letters from England, left by a steamer which had touched there two days before, and had come from Liverpool in nine days.
+June 1.- Sailed for England in the Britannia, one of the Cunard line of steamers, the same in which we had made our outward voyage.
+For several days a white fog had been setting in from the sea at Boston, and we were therefore not surprised to find the mist so dense off the harbour of Halifax that the lighthouse was invisible.
+By a continual discharge of guns, which were answered by the firing of cannon at the lighthouse, our captain was able safely to steer his ship into the harbour.
+In the post-office we found letters from England, left by a steamer which had touched there two days before, and had come from Liverpool in nine days.

-June 7.-When we had quitted Halifax five days, and were on the wide ocean, the monotony of the scene was suddenly broken by the approach of a group of icebergs, several hundred in number, varying in height from 100 to 250 feet, all of the purest white, except such portions as, being in shade, assumed a greenish hue, or such as acquired a delicate rose-color tint from the rays of the evening sun.
-These splendid bergs were supposed to have floated from Placentia Bay, in Newfoundland, where a great many merchantmen had been imprisoned for several months by a huge barrier of ice.
+June 7. - When we had quitted Halifax five days, and were on the wide ocean, the monotony of the scene was suddenly broken by the approach of a group of icebergs, several hundred in number, varying in height from 100 to 250 feet, all of the purest white, except such portions as, being in shade, assumed a greenish hue, or such as acquired a delicate rose-colour tint from the rays of the evening sun.
+These splendid bergs were supposed to have floated from Placentia Bay, in Newfoundland, where a great many merchantmen had been imprisoned for several with they This I s that here, t and t into a, one which days ea at o find at the harge nnon steer e we which come f the of a varyirest s, asicate sun. ated reat veral lays, months by a huge barrier of ice.
 They were almost all of picturesque shapes, and some of them of most fantastic form; three in particular, which came within a mile of us.
-One presented a huge dome, rising from the center of a flat tabular mass; another, more than 100 feet high, was precisely in the form of a pyramid, quite sharp at the top, and the angle formed by the meeting of two sides, very well defined; at the base of it rose a hummock, which we called the Egyptian Sphinx.
-The third was covered with pinnacles, and seemed like a portion of the Glacier des Bossons, in the valley of Chamouni, detached and afloat on one side of it stood an isolated obelisk of ice, 100 feet high, which increased very slightly in size toward the base.
+One presented a huge dome, rising from the centre of a flat tabular mass; another, more than 100 feet high, was precisely in the form of a pyramid, quite sharp at the top, and the angle formed by the meeting of two sides, very well defined; at the base of it rose a hummock, which we called the Egyptian Sphinx.
+The third was covered with pinnacles, and seemed like a portion of the Glacier des Bossons, in the valley of Chamouni, detached and afloat.
+Erect on one side of it stood an isolated obelisk of ice, 100 feet high, which increased very slightly in size towards the base.
 Some of these bodies appeared to the north, others far to the south of us, the loftiest of the whole rising out of the water to the height of 400 feet, according to the conjecture of the seamen, who thought they could not be far out in their estimate, as there was a schooner alongside of it, and they could tell the height of her mast within a few feet.
-We sailed within half a mile of several bergs, which were 250 feet, and within a quarter of a mile of one 150 feet in height, on which, by aid of the telescope, wetdistinctly observed a great number of sea-birds, which looked like inute black specks on a white ground.
-I was most anxious to ascertain whether the wit who curther tim way tha icel glas squa side spot wat obje bloc turn sucl mot stan inte the and wer held was of t
+We sailed within half a mile of several bergs, which were 250 feet, and within a quarter of a mile of one 150 feet in height, on which, by aid of the telescope, we distinctly observed a great number of sea-birds, which looked like minute black specks on a white ground.
+I was most anxious to ascertain whether there was any mud, stones, or fragments of rock on any one of these floating masses, but, after examining about forty of them without perceiving any signs of foreign matter, I left the deck when it was growing dusk.